-Synopsis of Karate history
+Synopsis of my Karate history - Colin Putt

-Started training in the early 1970's, daunting days for the aspiring karate-ka, a little like a voyage into the unknown.
+I started training in the early 1970's, daunting days for the aspiring karate-ka, a little like a voyage into the unknown.

 My club "mates" were a friendly lot (outside the dojo) but once training commenced it was hard and very exacting.
 We had a lot of very good and talented students such Jim Bowery, Bob Greep, Shaun Blight, Shahib Falaki and many more, and when I think back on the standards of those days I wonder what ranks some of them would have achieved if they had continued training.